mighty-gerbils/gerbil/doc/guide/README.md

 ## Build Instructions
-After unpacking a release or checking out the source code from Github, let `$GERBIL_HOME` be the top directory of Gerbil source.
+After unpacking a release or checking out the source code from Github, cd into the `gerbil` directory.

 Gerbil takes quite a while to compile, if you wish it to build faster, you can:
 ```